 - Live, have lived, or have traveled to parts of the country, such as the Ohio and Mississippi River valleys and the Southwest, that increase your risk of getting certain kinds of fungal infections.
 If you are unsure if you've been to these types of areas, ask your HCP.

 - Have recently received or are scheduled to receive a vaccine.
 People who take RINVOQ should not receive live vaccines.

 - Are pregnant or plan to become pregnant.
 Based on animal studies, RINVOQ may harm your unborn baby.
 Your HCP will check whether or not you are pregnant before you start RINVOQ.
-You should use effective birth control (contraception) to avoid becoming pregnant while taking RINVOQ and for at least 4 weeks after your last dose.
+You should use effective birth control (contraception) to avoid becoming pregnant during treatment with RINVOQ and for 4 weeks after your last dose.

 - Are breastfeeding or plan to breastfeed.
 RINVOQ may pass into your breast milk.
-You should not breastfeed while taking RINVOQ and for at least 6 days after your last dose.
+Do not breastfeed during treatment with RINVOQ and for 6 days after your last dose.